Mexico–Portugal relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Scientific and Cultural Cooperation (1977); Agreement on Economic and Trade Cooperation (1980); Agreement on Tourism (1996); Treaty of Mutual Legal Assistance in Criminal Matters (1998); Extradition Treaty (1998); Agreement on the Avoidance of Double-Taxation and Fiscal Evasion (1999); Agreement on the Promotion and Reciprocal Protection of Investments (1999); Agreement on Air Transportation (2013); and an Agreement of Cooperation in the Area of Demand, Reduction and Fight against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances (2013).

 Transportation

-There are direct flights between Cancún International Airport and Lisbon Airport with Iberojet, TAP and World2Fly airlines.
+There are direct flights between both nations with Iberojet, TAP and World2Fly.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union, of which Portugal is a member of.
 Since the implementation of the free trade agreement in 2000, trade between the two nations has increased dramatically.
-In 2018, total trade between the two nations amounted to $853 million USD.
-Mexico's main exports to Portugal include: crude oil, vehicles, garbanzo beans and cauliflowers.
-Portugal's main exports to Mexico include: speedometers and tachometers; stroboscopes; rubber and plastic molds and electrical appliances.

-Portugal is the 14th source of foreign direct investment for Mexico among the countries of the European Union and the 39th worldwide.
-Mexican multinational companies Grupo Bimbo, Grupo Carso and Vitro operate in Portugal.
+In 2023, total trade between the two nations amounted to $811 million USD.
+Mexico's main exports to Portugal include: unwrought lead, titanium, chemical based products, electronics and telephones, cotton, alcohol, motor vehicles and oil.
+Portugal's main exports to Mexico include: machinery and instruments, electronics, construction parts, medicine, motor vehicle parts, clothing, wine and olive oil.
+Mexican multinational companies such as Grupo Bimbo, Grupo Carso and Vitro (among others) operate in Portugal.
+Portuguese multinational companies such as EDP Renováveis and Mota-Engil (among others) operate in Mexico.